raspberrypilearning/321-make-mentor-guide/en/step_2.md

 + **Prioritises fun and engagement**

-Engagement provides better opportunities for self-motivated learning and gives young people the desire to return to continue to participate in educational activities themed around their interests.
+Engagement provides better opportunities for self-motivated learning and gives young people the desire to continue to participate in educational activities themed around their interests.
 We look at what young people make and tailor our projects around our findings.

 + **Links to the modern world**